national-data-platform/ndp/README.md

 Next, append `keycloak` to the ckan plugin environment variable `CKAN__PLUGINS`.

 _Note:
-To avoid the issue from remarks, we mount ckan.ini file directly to the container.
-Therefore, the extension might be need to be inserted under plugins section
+To avoid the issue from the remarks, we can mount ckan.ini file directly to the container.
+Therefore, the extension might be needed to be inserted under plugins section into
 `ckan.plugins` variable._

+After this change you will need to restart ckan to pick up the new changes.

 ### CKAN2 NDPCatalogAdditions Extension
 Install [ckanext-ndpcatalogadditions](https://github.com/national-data-platform/ckanext-ndpcatalogadditions):